Previous Light:

 The Last Lighthouse Keeper in America

-Until recently, Boston Harbor Lighthouse was the only beacon in the nation that had retained an official keeper.
-Her name was Sally Snowman and she maintained the lighthouse 7 months of every year, and the rest of the time, she visited the island about once a month to ensure that everything was in fine working order.
-She dressed in colonial period costume for visitors each summer season, and was directly involved in recruiting, training, and scheduling Boston Light’s 70 auxiliary volunteers.
-She was also the 70th keeper at the beacon, and its first woman keeper.
+Until recently, Boston Harbor Lighthouse was the only beacon in the nation with an official keeper.
+Her name was Sally Snowman, and she maintained the lighthouse for 7 months each year.
+For the rest of the time, she visited the island about once a month to ensure everything was in fine working order.
+Each summer season, she dressed in colonial period costume for visitors and was involved in recruiting, training, and scheduling Boston Light’s 70 auxiliary volunteers.
+Additionally, she was the 70th keeper at the beacon and its first woman keeper.

 On September 14, 2016, Boston Light celebrated its 300th anniversary.

 On December 31, 2023, after two decades of tending Boston Harbor Lighthouse (she was hired in 2003), Sally Snowman retired as the last lighthouse keeper in America.
-The lighthouse is to be maintained by a private owner.
-At the age of 72, Snowman plans to spend time volunteering at the Lifesaving Museum in Hull and hopes to visit Boston Harbor Light as a volunteer tour guide.
-There is a sign outside the keeper's house that reads “We will leave the light on for you.”
+The lighthouse will be maintained by a private owner.
+At 72 years old, Snowman plans to spend her time volunteering at the Lifesaving Museum in Hull and hopes to visit Boston Harbor Light as a volunteer tour guide.
+A sign outside the keeper's house reads, “We will leave the light on for you.”

 Places to Visit Nearby: